 Application number 10/02649/AOP

 In November 2014, Barratt David Wilson submitted the first Reserved Matters Planning Application for Oakfield Village.
 The application was approved by AVDC in June 2015 and will see 492 new homes built.
-It is expected that construction on this initial phase will begin in January 2016 with commencement of the housing infrastructure works.
+Application number 14/03486/ADP

-The application for the community centre, day nursery and temporary health centre in Oakfield Village has been submitted to AVDC and is currently under consideration.
+The application for the community centre, day nursery and temporary health centre in Oakfield Village has been submitted to AVDC and has been approved.

 Application number 15/03462/APP

 A Reserved Matters application for Orchard Green together with the first phase of the Eastern Link Road was submitted to AVDC in May 2015.
 Both applications were approved in December 2016.

 Reserved matters application for a bus link road between Oakfield Village and Orchard Green and the second primary school serviced site.

 The reserved matters application for the first stage of Village 3 was approved in December 2018.
 This was for 228 new homes plus associated infrastructure including a further section of the Stocklake link road.

 Canal Quarter (South of Bellingham Way) – A reserved matters application for the second stage of Canal Quarter was submitted in May 2019 for 384 dwellings.